Updated: Nov 9, 2021

+Life imitating art?
 Mr Robot predicts a haunting future for our tech-dependant society based on these very real events; the modern-day revolution is digital, technology is the weapon, and everyday people are still the casualties.
 One of the many reasons why to use a VPN.
 Related: What is happening to our internet?
 And can we even stop it?

 Cash is dead